GaryGod3/Django_All_Auth_Custom/readme.md

 ## Next Steps
 Once you've cloned the repo into your own project folder
-1. create a virtual env
+1. create a virtual env as .venv
 2. activate it
 3. install the required packages
 4. make and migrate the database